Ianfeather/ianfeather.co.uk/blog/source/_posts/2015-06-19-questions-around-web-components.markdown

 Components allow us to build simpler applications by composing independent parts into a greater system.
 Good component design means you should only need to focus on one component at a time, holding less information in your active mind in order to complete a task.
 This gives you more mental capacity to focus on the task at hand and ultimately make better decisions.

 The future standard of componentisation is Web Components and I’ve been trying to get my head around them for a while: how they marry up with current challenges and innovations in component design and where they fit going forward.
-Web Components promise to satisfy our demands to build composable systems but in order to get there we inevitably have to work through a period of instability where complexity actually increases.
 Even though I have far from a clear picture on where Web Components are going (Wilson Page wrote [a great article](https://hacks.mozilla.org/2015/06/the-state-of-web-components/) on where they are right now) I think there’s a benefit to getting these questions down to find out how others see these problems, whether they’re problems at all, or if this is even just the tip of the iceberg.

 I’m not going to go into the basics of what makes up the Web Component spec, there are plenty of [such](https://css-tricks.com/modular-future-web-components/) [guides](http://cbateman.com/blog/a-no-nonsense-guide-to-web-components-part-1-the-specs) already written.
 Instead what I’d like to cover is some very practical questions: